Real News Update: Reception

 Political analyst Jeff Greenfield likened Real News Update to the "long and if not entirely noble tradition" of political campaigning, though Dylan Byers at CNN remarked that it differs from previous political campaign media in seeking to discredit mainstream media and to advertise itself as a reliable alternative.

 BuzzFeed and Snopes reported that, despite the stated objectives of Real News, various news items on the program, such as Trump's donation of his second-quarter salary to the Department for Education and Foxconn's plans to build a factory in Wisconsin, did, in fact, receive coverage in mainstream media.

 Digital news website Salon criticized the webcast as political propaganda.

 Aaron Blake of The Washington Post described an episode of Real News Update as "real spin, at best" and that it "felt a lot like propaganda -- or state TV."

 Comedian and The Late Show host Stephen Colbert similarly likened the program to "state-sponsored propaganda", and compared it to his show's recurring sketch Real News Tonight—a newscast presented with an exaggerated bias towards Trump.
-He proceeded to present an edition of the sketch that was interspersed with clips from Real News Update, with the anchors referring to Lara as being its new "special correspondent".
+He proceeded to present an edition of the sketch that used clips from Real News Update to make Lara interact with its anchor characters, who referred to Lara as their new "special correspondent".